 - Rotate

 - Slide

 - Zoom

 - Opacity/Fade

 - Random

 - Grid Fit (elements will accurately align with the pixel grid)

+- Linear gradient

+- Radial gradient

 Edit the parameters of the effect by clicking the effect name on the left hand side.
 Sliders are provided to configure the effect, the sliders may vary depending on the particular effect.
-For Grid Fit you need to specify the number of rows and columns in the grid.